prixladi/shamyr-cloud-authority/README.md

 ### `docker-compose up`

-Runs Authority and Identity service containers and builds images if does not exist.
+Runs service container and builds image if it does not exist.